ncherric/Iliad-ReadtheDocs/docs/tutorial/merger.rst

 .. code-block:: console

-   $ snakemake -p --use-singularity --use-conda --snakefile workflow/mergerSub_Snakefile --cores 1 --jobs 1 --default-resource=mem_mb=10000 --latency-wait 120
+   $ snakemake -p --use-conda --snakefile workflow/mergerSub_Snakefile --cores 1 --jobs 1 --default-resource=mem_mb=10000 --latency-wait 120

 However, there is a file included in the ``Iliad`` directory named - ``mergerSub-snakemake.sh`` that will be useful in batch job submission.
 Below is an example snakemake workflow submission in SLURM job scheduler.